Tropical Geometric Variation of Phylogenetic Tree Shapes: Trees, Tree Spaces, and Tropical Geometry

 Other popular and well-known metrics include the nearest neighbor interchange metric \citep{waterman1976some}, subtree transfer distance \citep{Allen2001}, and variational distance \citep{steel2006variational}.
-There also exist metrics that connect the subfield of mathematical phylogenetics to various other subfields of pure mathematics, such as the algebraic metric by \cite{ALBERICH20091320}, which is based on a group structure; \cite{munch2019} also show that the $\ell^\infty$ metric of \cite{Cardona2013} is in fact an interleaving distance from topological data analysis.
+There also exist metrics that connect the subfield of mathematical phylogenetics to various other subfields of pure mathematics, such as the algebraic metric \citep{ALBERICH20091320}, which is based on a group structure; \cite{munch2019} also show that the $\ell^\infty$ metric applied to trees \citep{Cardona2013} is in fact an interleaving distance from applied and computational topology.

 \paragraph{BHV Space and the Geodesic Metric.} We focus and provide more detail on the geometric interpretation of tree space proposed by \cite{BILLERA2001733} for two main reasons.
-First, the tropical geometric approach is the most comparable to the BHV setting since it is also geometric in nature, and also defines a moduli space.
+First, the tropical geometric approach is the most comparable to the BHV setting since it is also geometric in nature and also defines a moduli space.
 Second, previous work which this paper builds upon is in direct comparison to BHV space; we follow suit for consistency.

-In BHV space, phylogenetic trees are represented as Euclidean vectors; the entries in the vectors are given by internal edge lengths of the trees, external edge lengths are disregarded.
+In BHV space, $\mathcal{T}_N^{\mathrm{BHV}}$, phylogenetic trees are represented as Euclidean vectors; the entries in the vectors are given by internal edge lengths of the trees, external edge lengths are disregarded.
 For a phylogenetic tree with $N$ leaves, there are at most $2N-2$ edges: $N$ terminal edges connecting to leaves, and at most $N-2$ internal edges.
 Trees in BHV space are therefore represented as vectors in $\R^{N-2}$, for a given tree topology.
 The space of phylogenetic trees is then a collection of $(2N-3)!!$-many Euclidean orthants; each orthant may be regarded as the polyhedral cone of $\R^{N-2}$ with all nonnegative coordinates, which correspond to the internal edge lengths in a tree.

 On the orthant boundaries, there is at least one zero coordinate that occurs; orthant boundaries represent trees with collapsed internal edges.
 The orthants are joined along the orthant boundaries.
 In general, tree topologies of the orthants determine the adjacency: boundary trees from two different orthants (i.e., trees with two different topologies) may characterize the same polytomic topology (or split) so these two orthants are grafted together along this boundary when the trees from each topology with collapsed internal edges coincide.
 Two adjacent orthants, therefore, represent similar, yet distinct, tree topologies.
 Orthants are grafted at right-angles, resulting in a stratified space.